Race & Faith

 Who We Are

 Our team is compassionately pursuing its mission to address the burden inflicted on all people by systems of oppression with the understanding that we have much to learn and much to do.
 We believe it is our baptismal promise to resist evil, injustice, and oppression in whatever forms they present themselves and that we, as the body of Christ, are called to stand with those who are victims of such injustice and work for peace and reconciliation.
 Through education, relationships, advocacy, partnering and action, we strive to make a meaningful and measurable difference in the lives of the historically oppressed population in our community.
+See this article from United Methodist Insight for an overview of Race and Faith past and present.
 We invite all BUMC members to join us in our journey!

 Our Mission